Adverse Possession in Texas

 Timing of the Affidavit

-The affidavit acts as a marker that commences notice, thereby providing a fixed point for the running of applicable statutes of limitation.
+Filing the affidavit acts as a marker that commences notice, thereby providing a fixed point for the running of applicable statutes of limitation.
 As the affidavit matures over time without opposition, it gradually acquires increased credibility.

 Note that it is possible to file an affidavit before the applicable statute of limitation has fully run.
 The affidavit may assert a date when adverse possession commenced (which may even be dated several years in the past) and state that should current circumstances continue and the entire limitations period expire, then the claimant will become the fee simple owner.